eranda1985/SharedSpace/README.md

 # SharedSpace
-A custom expandable list for iOS &amp; Android
+A Xamarin Forms expandable list for iOS &amp; Android, providing a single group to be expanded at a time.

 ![alt text](sharedspace-expandable-list-resize.gif)